ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 1.0.7	Following changes has been done:
 	- renamed mainunitname to officialunitname

+1.0.8	Following changes has been done:
+	- Changed "Lifecare Exchange Services" to
+	"Lifecare Education API Services".

+1.0.9	Following changes has been done:
+	- Minor changes

 2.0	Following changes has been done:
 	- added services for creating/adding education groups
 	- moved programcode, programprofile, programvariant